top of page

 Subway swipe cards

-You can buy subway cards (through 2024) from machines in any station and pre-fill it with a $$ amount.
+You can buy subway cards (through 2025) from machines in any station and pre-fill it with a $$ amount.
 A single card can be shared but must be swiped for each ride. $2.90 will be deducted with every swipe.
 If you run out of money on the card, you can simply refill the cards at the same machines.
 The machines take credit, debit, or cash.
 Unlimited ride passes for a week or month are also available, but they cannot be shared.
+Each person needs to buy their own.

 Finding your way